CruS-Modding-Infrastructure/crus-mod-packager/README.md

 ## CruS Mod Packager Guide (Also present in the plugin)

 - This guide is WIP and subject to change.
 The fields that describe folder/file paths are required for the mod to function unless specified as optional.
+- The mods are designed to be loaded with [Cruelty Squad Mod Loader](https://crus.cc/mod/cruelty_squad_mod_loader/)
 - Packaged mods are sent to AppData\Roaming\Godot\app_userdata\Cruelty Squad\mods\.
 - The plugin was made on Windows and likely will run into issues on other operating systems.
-- Ask in the #modifications channel of the Cruelty Squad discord if you need help with anything.
+- Ask in the #modifications channel of the Cruelty Squad discord if you need help with anything or want to learn how to make a mod.

 ### Mod Setup Tab

 Mod Info: This section let's you set the required information about your mod.